Using the steps below, makers with admin access can customize their Portal's domain.

 3. Go to the DNS section on your provider's website and add a CNAME record for your public Portal custom domain.

-4. The name is based on the first part of your custom domain, e.g. if your custom domain is portal.example.com, use ‘portal‘.
+4. The name is based on the first part of your custom domain, e.g. if your custom domain is roadmap.example.com, use ‘roadmap‘.

 5. Point the CNAME record at Productboard’s Portal domain: portal.productboard.com.